niknak1379/ObsidianNotes/content/Project Docs/Personal Website Docs/Backend APIs.md

 ## security
-encryption for the user password part som
+encryption for the user password part somehow.